 Natalie understands all too well both personally and professionally, what works for some may not work for others.
 Although her education and training have provided a foundation for her work as a therapist, it is her clients and their families who have taught her the most about what works in therapy.

-Kate enjoys working with a wide range of behavioral and mental health challenges including anxiety, depression, PTSD, Aspergers and Autism, difficulties managing and expressing anger, parenting issues, mood disorders, major life transitions, issues related to loss, problematic coping and relationship issues.
-Kate also has a strong commitment to working with families of children with special needs, helping them to look at the ways their children challenge families to make new meaning of their lives.
+Kate enjoys working with a wide range of behavioral and mental health challenges including anxiety, depression, PTSD, Autism Spectrum Disorder, difficulties managing and expressing anger, parenting issues, mood disorders, major life transitions, issues related to loss, problematic coping and relationship issues.

 Kate believes in the restorative value of the therapeutic relationship and works to build interventions around each individual’s unique challenges and inherent personal strengths.